TylerTLe/Phase2MobileApp/adr_04_app_database_storage.md

 - *Decision Made*

 ### Context
-- *The context for this decision is the development of a calorie-tracking app that needs to manage and store various types of data, including user account information, order history, and restaurant menu data.
+- *The context for this decision is the development of a calorie-tracking app that needs to manage and store various types of data, including user account information, meal information and user stats.
 The choice of a database storage system is crucial to efficiently handle these different data types.*

 ### Decision
-*We have decided to use a combination of relational databases and NoSQL databases for our calorie-tracking app:*
+*We have decided to use a NoSQL databases for our calorie-tracking app:*
-- ***Relational Databases:***
-  - *We will utilize relational databases such as PostgreSQL to manage structured data, specifically user account information and order history.
-These databases provide a structured and organized way to store data with defined schemas, ensuring data integrity and consistency.*

 - ***NoSQL Databases:***
-  - *For semi-structured data like restaurant menu data, which may vary between restaurants, we will employ NoSQL databases like MongoDB.NoSQL databases are more flexible and schema-less, allowing us to efficiently store and retrieve variable data structures.*
+  - *NoSQL databases like MongoDB or Cassandra offer flexible schema designs.
+In a calorie tracking app, user-generated data can vary widely.
+Users may have different preferences, and new data fields could be introduced over time.
+NoSQL databases allow you to store data without a fixed schema, making it easier to adapt to changes and accommodate a variety of data formats.*
+  - *Calorie tracking apps can experience variable workloads, especially with changing user activity patterns and seasons.
+NoSQL databases are designed to be horizontally scalable, allowing you to add more servers or nodes to handle increased data volume and traffic.
+This scalability is crucial for maintaining app performance during peak times.*
+  - *NoSQL databases are optimized for specific use cases, including fast read and write operations.
+In a calorie tracking app, quick access to user data and the ability to record updates or new entries are essential.
+NoSQL databases can efficiently handle these tasks, providing low-latency response times.*
+  - *NoSQL databases can efficiently handle real-time data and support features like notifications and real-time updates.
+Users of calorie tracking apps often want to see immediate updates in their daily intake and progress, which NoSQL databases can facilitate.*
 ### Consequences
 *The consequences of this decision are as follows:*
 - ***Efficient Data Management:***